SAP-samples/btp-cap-genai-rag/docs/tutorial/2-setup/1-SubaccountSetup.md

 # Subaccount Setup

 Create a new Subaccount in your SAP BTP Cockpit, which will act as SaaS Provider Subaccount.
-Please consider the following infos before creating a subaccount in a concrete region (as of September 2023).
-This mission can not be deployed to **Trial** environments, as some of the services are not available in **Trial** landscapes.
+Please consider the following infos before creating a subaccount in any SAP BTP region.

+> **Important** - This mission can not be deployed to **Trial** environments, as some of the services are not available in **Trial** landscapes.
+>

 ## SAP BTP PostgreSQL, Hyperscaler Option